 One of the highest quality sources of protein, when the yolk is included.
 Before whey protein made its appearance eggs were considered the pinnacle of protein with a protein values score of 100.
 Everything else came after eggs.
 Modern bodybuilders could still learn a lot from their forefathers in this regard.
-Eggs can turn a skinny weight lifting newbie into a mountain of muscle all by themselves.
+Eggs can turn a skinny weightlifting newbie into a mountain of muscle all by themselves.

-Red Meat: Red meat is packed with natural creatine, zinc and B vitamins and is one of the best muscle-building protein sources for these reasons.
+Red meat is packed with natural creatine, zinc and B vitamins and is one of the best muscle-building protein sources for these reasons.
 Leaner cuts like sirloin and extra lean ground beef will allow you to adhere to whatever your daily fat total is if you are on a specific diet regarding your macros.

 Salmon, tuna, tilapia and cod are just a few examples of fish sources that can be added to your diet.
 The obvious advantage to all cold water like salmon and arctic char is the benefit of the Omega 3’s available to aid with inflammation and health in general.
-Any seafood, fish or otherwise, will provide you with a high quality source of protein.
+Any seafood, fish or otherwise, will provide you with a high-quality source of protein.
 Crab, lobster, shrimp and scallops are just a few other great examples.

 1 cup of milk has nearly eight grams of protein from a mixture of both whey and casein.
 It can be used to mix up your protein shakes or can simply be consumed on its own.
 Milk and eggs were any serious muscle enthusiast’s staples.
-The combination of the high quality protein present in eggs, with whey and casein in milk makes for a potent combo.
+The combination of the high-quality protein present in eggs, with whey and casein in milk makes for a potent combo.
 It still is to this day what I would personally recommend to any skinny teenager wanting to pack on mass, or any adult for that matter.

-Nuts and Nut Butters: Although not a complete source of protein, nuts are still a great food to include to add more protein to your diet.
+Although not a complete source of protein, nuts are still a great food to include to add more protein to your diet.
 Peanuts, walnuts, almonds and cashews are all good sources.
-If you prefer nut butters like I do, just make sure they are the natural version that contain no additives or sugars.
+If you prefer nut butters like I do, just make sure they are the natural version that contains no additives or sugars.

 This one is a big favorite of mine.
 It’s a great tasting protein source that is high in glutamine and casein protein.
 It is ideal before bed as everyone knows, but I find a tub mixed with peanut butter and an apple cut up is the easiest meal when in a rush that will provide a steady source of protein due to the high casein content for many hours after consumption.

-Whey Protein – Although typically viewed as a supplement, whey protein is a natural component of milk and is simply a convenient food product that is delivered in powdered form.
+Although typically viewed as a supplement, whey protein is a natural component of milk and is simply a convenient food product that is delivered in powdered form.
 Whey protein has the highest bioavailability of any protein source out there and also contains high concentrations of the most anabolic amino acids such as BCAA’s and l-glutamine.
 I personally prefer grass-fed whey concentrate as it is the ‘raw’ form of whey that contains the highest levels of vitamins, minerals, Omega 3’s and immune enhancing nutrients.